visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

     However, VisIt_ may require other options to be enabled and still other options to be disabled.
     Incorrect library configuration may cause VisIt_ to either fail to build or fail to run properly.

-Dependency Compatability : Pre-installed libraries aren't built with dependencies VisIt requires
+Dependency Compatability : Pre-installed libraries aren't built with dependencies VisIt_ requires
     Libraries often have dependencies on still other libraries.
     For example, Qt and VTK can both depend on OpenGL.
     In some cases, however, VisIt_ may require a specific implementation of OpenGL called MesaGL.
+    Incorrect dependencies may cause VisIt_ to either fail to build or fail to run properly.
+    Such dependencies complicate things significantly because it means all of the aforementioned compatability issues apply, recursively, to any libraries a pre-installed library is dependent on.

-Compiler Run-Time Compatability : Pre-installed libraries aren't built with compatable compiler run-times
+Compiler Compatability : Pre-installed libraries aren't built with a compiler VisIt_ requires

-applies recursively to any dependent libs
+    For some situations, building VisIt_ and its dependencies requires a specific compiler.
+    The compiler used for pre-installed libraries may be compatable with the compiler VisIt_ requires.

+There are likely other subtle compatability issues that can arise which we have neglected to mention here.
+A fully featured build of VisIt_ can involve 35+ libraries, many of which may come pre-installed (Qt, VTK, Python, HDF5, netCDF, OpenSSL, OpenGL, MPI to name a few) on any particular platform.
-Bottom line, with multiple libraries with interdependencies and with various build options, the number of ways to build libraries such that they only partially work or don't work at all is highly likely.
+Bottom line, the number of ways pre-installed libraries can be built such that they will cause VisIt_ to either fail to build or fail to run properly are almost boundless.

-version 9 is not compatable with
-VTK version 8.
-Python 3 is not necessarily compatable with Python 2.
+For this reason, we discourage users from attempting to build VisIt_ using pre-installed libraries.

 The difference between ``--mesagl`` and ``--osmesa``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~